Rhodes fires: Holidaymakers praise locals as wildfires rage on

 - Ryanair flights have also not been affected by the wildfires and are still operational

-Richard Williams from the Northern Ireland Consumer Council said package holiday customers who wish to cancel their trip would be entitled to a refund if it is "impossible for that holiday to go ahead".
+Richard Williams from the Northern Ireland Consumer Council said package holiday customers who wished to cancel their trip would be entitled to a refund if it is "impossible for that holiday to go ahead".

+Damian Murphy, chair of the Association of Northern Ireland Travel Agents, said those who have had their flights cancelled are entitled to a full refund, or will be offered a different holiday alternative.

-A spokesperson for Belfast International Airport said the next flights due from Rhodes were on Tuesday and Wednesday and there was no disruption as of yet.
+A spokesperson for Belfast International Airport said the next flights due from Rhodes are on Tuesday and Wednesday and there is no disruption yet.

 The UK Foreign and Commonwealth Office urged British national affected by the fires to follow the guidance of the emergency services.

-It advises in the first instance to contact airlines or travel operators who can assist with return travel to the UK.
+It advises in the first instance to contact airlines or travel operators who can assist with return travel to the UK, adding consular assistance would be available 24/7.

 Ireland's Department of Foreign Affairs said citizens should "move rapidly out of any areas affected" by the wildfires.